KayleeZnamenacek/BlackMarketClothingExchange/README.md

 The framework used is Foundation v6.6.1.

 License and Attribution
-All files and images belong to the client to use.
+All files and images belong to the client.

 Contact Us
 kayleeznamenacek@gmail.com